 Hi, thanks for taking a look at stujarvis.com!

 People often ask me where that passion came from and it is hard to say.
-I studied Arabic with Anthropology at university, and followed up with a Masters in Islamic Political Economy, which was certainly a catalyst.
+I studied Arabic with Anthropology at university, which was certainly a catalyst.
 During my year spent studying in Cairo, we had three day weekends where I reveled in jumping on buses and trains, exploring across Egypt.
 With that, the dye was cast and a life of interesting and challenging travels was no longer in doubt.

 The final question is always, ‘how do you get to travel so much – is it for work?’
 Alas, that is not the case.
-My day job is in London, working in Islamic Finance and Real Estate investment.
+My day job is in London, working in the convivial world of Real Estate investment.
 When I travel however, I just write, Instagram and Tweet about it rather a lot!